top of page

 So maybe I got cocky.
 Maybe I was just arrogant about how well I was doing.

-Either way, a few days after passing my driving test – and learning I finally had an appointment with the psychologist –I decided it was time to go it alone.
+Either way, a few days after passing my driving test and learning I finally had an appointment with the psychologist, I decided it was time to go it alone.

 I’d drive myself to the hospital, go to my psychology appointment, and, since I was already in the area, I’d pop into Laurel House to get my bloods checked.
 It was all arranged.

+For the first time in a long time, it would just be me.
+No Mum.
+No Ben.
 I was ready to prove I could handle it.
 That life was edging its way back to normal.

 But normal, of course, had other plans that afternoon.